yongxinlyu/yongxinlyu.github.io/_posts/2026-02-03-topic-modelling-II.md

 This turned out to be more challenging than I initially expected: the summaries are relatively short, the language is highly domain-specific, and many concepts are expressed implicitly rather than explicitly.

-All of these factors make it harder for topic models to identify clean, well-separated themes.
+All of these factors make it harder for classical topic models to identify clean, well-separated themes.
 Still, I decided to stick with this dataset and see how far I could push the approach.

----

-### **Preprocessing: Where Most of the Work Happens**

-One lesson became clear very quickly: **topic modelling is mostly about preprocessing—and interpretation**.
-The model itself is often the easy part; the hard work lies in deciding *what* information to keep, *what* to discard, and *how* to represent text in a way that preserves meaning.

-My current preprocessing pipeline looks like this:

-1. **Text normalisation**: Lowercasing, removing punctuation, and stripping out numbers to reduce superficial variation.

-2. **Lemmatization**: For example, *projects → project*.
-I deliberately avoid stemming, as it often damages interpretability by producing unnatural word forms.

-3. **Stopword removal**: I remove generic stopwords but intentionally keep domain-specific ones for now.
-Since I later rely on a Termite-like topic–term matrix, preserving these terms helps with interpretation.

-4. **Bigram construction**: To capture multi-word concepts such as *“artificial intelligence”*, which would otherwise be split and lose semantic coherence.

-Once these steps are complete, the actual Bag-of-Words construction and LDA modelling are **surprisingly simple**.
+I ended up with two findings that I found particularly interesting.
+In this second post of the topic modelling learning journal series, I focus on providing a high-level overview of the research space represented in this dataset.
+In the final post, I will dive deeper into the topics themselves and what they reveal.

+### **Analysis pipeline overview**

 There are many sophisticated NLP libraries available—such as gensim and nltk—and I did experiment with them.
-However, I chose to stick largely to **my own preprocessing scripts combined with scikit-learn**, prioritising transparency and interpretability over abstraction.
-At this stage of learning, understanding *exactly* what happens at each step felt more valuable than convenience.

----
+However, for this project, I found that using my own scripts combined with scikit-learn was both efficient and flexible enough.

+The Jupyter notebook used for this analysis is available [here]().

+I started with preprocessing the project summaries using a minimal setup:
+- text normalisation (lowercasing, removing punctuation, stripping numbers)
+- lemmatization (e.g. projects → project)
+- stopword removal (generic stopwords such as and, the)

+I then converted the text into numerical vectors representing word importance using:
+- Bag-of-Words, which simply counts word occurrences
+- TF-IDF, which adjusts word counts to reduce the influence of very common terms

+Because I was interested in the structure of the project space at this stage, I first applied a dimensionality reduction technique to project the  high-dimensional TF-IDF representations onto a 2D surface based on shared vocabulary patterns.

-### **Interpreting the TF-IDF + PCA Visualisation**
+### **Visualizing the project content space**

-Using the preprocessing pipeline above, I extracted **TF-IDF features** from all project summaries and projected them into two dimensions using **PCA**, a linear dimensionality reduction technique.
+The interactive figure below shows the projection of all 1,961 projects onto a 2D surface, which I refer to as the project content space.
+Each point represents a project and is colour-coded by its Field of Research (FOR) code.

+You can navigate this space by toggling individual FOR codes on or off, and by hovering over points to view project descriptions.

 {% raw %}
 <iframe src="/assets/img/blog_figure/topic-modeling-pca-FOR.html" width="100%" height="500" frameborder="0"></iframe>
 {% endraw %}

-In the resulting visualisation, each point represents a project.
-I colour-coded the points by their **Field of Research (FOR)** classification.
-When filtering or hovering over different FOR codes, several interesting patterns emerge.

-**How I interpret this result**

-- Projects from **closely related research fields tend to cluster together**, suggesting that TF-IDF captures meaningful semantic similarity.
-For instance, *Biomedical and Clinical Sciences* frequently overlap with *Biological Sciences*, which aligns well with intuition.
-- Importantly, this structure emerges **without any supervision**.
-The model is not told about disciplines or categories, yet it recovers them purely from text.
-This indicates that the project descriptions contain a strong and consistent signal.
-- The overall project space forms a **rough triangular shape**:
-    - one corner dominated by biology-related fields,
-    - another by chemical sciences and engineering,
-    - and a third by social sciences.

-This triangular structure likely reflects **fundamentally different vocabularies and conceptual frameworks** across these broad domains.
-Even after aggressive dimensionality reduction, these linguistic differences remain visible, highlighting just how distinct disciplinary language can be.

-Overall, this visualisation was an important sanity check.
-It reassured me that:

-- the preprocessing choices are reasonable,
-- TF-IDF is capturing meaningful similarities between projects,
-- and topic modelling on this dataset is worth pursuing further.
+When I first saw this figure, it was genuinely exciting.
+Projects sharing the same FOR code tend to cluster closely together, which suggests that the model is successfully capturing meaningful similarities based purely on text.
+In other words, it “understands” that projects discussing similar topics use similar language.

+This result shouldn’t be surprising—but it is still fascinating to see how much structure can be recovered using nothing more than free, open-source tools running on a personal computer.

+### **Broad structure of the research space**

+The projection forms a rough triangular shape, suggesting the presence of three broad extremes in the research landscape.

+The right corner is dominated by biology-related fields, top-left corner by chemical sciences, and the bottom-left corner by social sciences.
+This makes intuitive sense: these disciplines use very different vocabularies and conceptual frameworks.

+What *surprised* me slightly is how elongated the triangle is toward the biology corner.
+This suggests that biology-related research may be more linguistically distinct from both chemical sciences and social sciences than those two are from each other—at least in this dataset.

+### **Zooming in: the biology corner**

+The biology corner is mainly dominated by *31: Biological Sciences* and *32: Biomedical and Clinical Sciences*.
+These two fields largely overlap and span from the right corner of the triangle (representing more niche or specialised biology research) toward the centre (which corresponds to more interdisciplinary projects).

+To make this more concrete, consider two projects both classified under *31: Biological Sciences* but located far apart in the projection.
+One project (full description [here](https://rms.arc.gov.au/RMS/Report/Download/Report/1b0c8b2e-7bb0-4f2d-8f52-ad207cfbb41d/273#:~:text=Parry-,This%20project%20aims%20to,environmental%20benefits%20to%20Australia.,-The)) focuses on discovering how nature produces vivid colours using nanostructures—language that places it closer to the chemical sciences.
+Another project (full description [here](https://rms.arc.gov.au/RMS/Report/Download/Report/1b0c8b2e-7bb0-4f2d-8f52-ad207cfbb41d/243#:~:text=Cardillo-,This%20project%20aims%20to,investment%20in%20biodiversity%20databases.,-The)) focuses on biodiversity data and investment, which pulls it toward the social sciences.

+Reading the project descriptions makes this separation immediately intuitive, and seeing it emerge automatically from text alone was one of the most satisfying moments of this project.

 ---
-### **Discovering underlying topics: LDA Results**

-After exploring the global structure with TF-IDF and PCA, I moved on to **Bag-of-Words + LDA** to extract more explicit, interpretable topics.

-I experimented with different numbers of topics and eventually settled on **six**, balancing granularity and interpretability.
-To visualise the results, I used a **Termite-like topic–term matrix**, a design originally proposed by [researchers at Stanford](http://vis.stanford.edu/files/2012-Termite-AVI.pdf).

-The resulting matrix is genuinely fascinating.
-Some themes are immediately recognisable.
-For example, **artificial intelligence** clearly emerges as a dominant topic, reflecting its growing prominence across many funding areas rather than being confined to a single discipline.

-That said, interpreting LDA outputs is still something I’m actively learning.
-Unlike PCA plots, which offer a relatively intuitive geometric interpretation, topic–term matrices require **subjective judgement and domain knowledge**.
-Deciding where one topic ends and another begins is not always clear-cut.

-At this stage, I see this ambiguity not as a weakness, but as part of the learning process.
-Topic modelling doesn’t hand you answers—it invites you to *reason* about patterns in text.
+In the next and final post of this series, I’ll move beyond the geometric structure of the project space and focus on explicit topic modelling—the topics themselves and the trends that emerge across ARC Discovery Projects.

 ---

-### **Closing Thoughts**

-This project has fundamentally changed how I think about NLP.
-I no longer see it as “just text generation,” but as a powerful toolkit for **making sense of unstructured text at scale**.

-Topic modelling, in particular, feels like a natural extension of the unsupervised learning techniques I was already familiar with—just applied to a different and increasingly important kind of data.
-While I’m still very much a beginner, this journey has already reshaped how I approach text, research trends, and even my own career exploration.

-In future posts, I plan to dive deeper into topic interpretation, compare classical and embedding-based approaches, and reflect on where NLP fits into my broader research toolkit.